Partially multiplicative quandles and simplicial Hurwitz spaces: Simplicial Hurwitz spaces

-\begin{defn} Let $\bfA$ be a monoidal category which admits coproducts and for which the monoidal product $-\otimes -$ is distributive with respect to coproducts (e.g., $\bfA$ is closed monoidal).
-Denote by $\bfone_{\bfA}$ the monoidal unit of $\bfA$.
+\begin{defn} Let $\bfA$ be a monoidal category admitting coproducts and for which the monoidal product $-\otimes -$ distributes with respect to coproducts (e.g., $\bfA$ is closed monoidal).
+Let $\bfone_{\bfA}$ be the monoidal unit of $\bfA$.
+We define a monoidal product on $\XA(\hQ)$, called \emph{Day convolution} and denoted also $-\otimes-$.
+For $X,Y\in\XA$, we set